Bioconductor/BBS/Doc/Troubleshoot-builds-HOWTO.md

-`BBS_REPORT_NODES` governs which nodes are mentioned in the build report and is a space-separated list of items, each of which is the node name followed by `:bin` if the node is not a Linux node.
+`BBS_REPORT_NODES` governs which nodes are mentioned in the build report and is a space-separated list of items, each of which is the node name followed by `:buildbin` if the node runs the BUILD BIN stage (STAGE5) to build binary packages.

 Removing oaxaca's entry from both variables will allow the build report to be built.